God's Firstborn

 Unveiling the Mystery of God's Firstborn: A Biblical Exploration

-The term firstborn is used extensively throughout the Bible, and God makes it clear that He holds a unique interest and affection for those who are His firstborn, whether of man, plant, or the animal kingdom.
+The term firstborn is used extensively throughout the Bible, and God clearly holds a unique interest and affection for those who are His firstborn, whether of man, plant, or animal kingdom.
 It is written, “Then the Lord spoke to Moses, saying: ‘Now behold, I Myself have taken the Levites from among the children of Israel instead of every firstborn who opens the womb among the children of Israel.
 Therefore the Levites shall be Mine, because all the firstborn are Mine.
 On the day that I struck all the firstborn in the land of Egypt, I sanctified to Myself all the firstborn in Israel, both man and beast.
 They shall be Mine: I am the Lord’” (Numbers 3:11-13, NKJV).[i]

-It is interesting that God not only assumed physical ownership and possession over the firstborn of Israel, including their livestock, but He exchanged their ownership for the Levites and their livestock.[ii]
+Interestingly, God not only assumed physical ownership and possession over the firstborn of Israel, including their livestock, but He exchanged their ownership for the Levites and their livestock.[ii]
 Was this necessary?
 After all, God owns the whole creation.
 What is so special about God’s firstborn?
 We will find out.

 God gave the firstborn Israelite males special status concerning inheritance rights, including herds and flocks that were desirable for sacrifices.
-In Deuteronomy 21:15–17, a father was obliged to acknowledge his firstborn son as his principal heir, and to grant him a double portion of his estate as an inheritance.
+In Deuteronomy 21:15–17, a father was obliged to acknowledge his firstborn son as his principal heir and to grant him a double portion of his estate as an inheritance.

 In Genesis, however, we see that the primogeniture was disregarded in the lineage of Abraham.
-Here the firstborn was chosen based on the offspring’s predestination to promulgate the lineage of the Messiah through their faith and belief in the one true God.
+Here, the firstborn was chosen based on the offspring’s predestination to promulgate the lineage of the Messiah through their faith and belief in the one true God.
 It is written, “But My covenant I will establish with Isaac” (Genesis 17:21).
 Later in the story, Jacob contended with Esau over the birthright (bekhorah), which Jacob secured from Esau, who despised it and contended for the blessing (berakhah).

-In Judaism, the understanding of the term “firstborn” (bekhor) is a mystery.
+In Judaism, understanding the term “firstborn” (bekhor) is a mystery.
 The Hebrew word for “first fruits” (bikkurim) derives from the same root as “firstborn” (bekhor), as do the terms “birthright” (bekhorah) and “blessing” (berakhah).
 Therefore, there is a correlation between all that comes first in the creation, including their birthright and associated blessings.

 The Lord made a promise that Israel would be to him (future tense) a kingdom of priests—“And you shall be to Me a kingdom of priests and a holy nation” (Exodus 19:6)—future signifying that God’s promise was conditional upon the fulfillment of a mystery that was yet to be revealed.[iv]
 Paul affirmed this when he declared, “…the revelation of the mystery kept secret since the world began” (Romans 16:25).

 Indeed, Christ was that mystery to Israel and the world, and so was the church, for it is written, “This is a great mystery, but I speak concerning Christ and the church” (Ephesians 5:32).
 A token of this future promise was bestowed upon the sons of Levi, specifically the sons of Aaron, as an eternal priesthood.[v]
-The Aaronic priesthood and the Levites who served in the Temple, were a type, a shadow of the priesthood of both Christ and His church—a priesthood established by an eternal order that was set apart from the creation, without beginning and end.[vi]
+The Aaronic priesthood and the Levites who served in the Temple were a type, a shadow of the priesthood of Christ and His church—a priesthood established by an eternal order set apart from the creation, without beginning and end.[vi]

 While Israel was revealed as God’s firstborn amongst the nations,[xii] her promise to receive the “Spirit of adoption” through Christ remained a mystery until her Messiah would come and fulfill the law of atonement regarding sin and death.[xiii]
 It is written, “Shall I give my firstborn for my transgression, The fruit of my body for the sin of my soul?”
 (Micah 6:7).
 Paul affirmed this promise to Israel when he said, “…my brethren, my countrymen according to the flesh, who are Israelites, to whom pertain the adoption, the glory, the covenants, the giving of the law, the service of God, and the promises…” (Romans 9:3-5).